 Of course, there are obstacles in the way of mass football for older people.
-It gets far less attention than the provision of football for children.
+For starters, it gets far less attention than the provision of football for children.
 This can mean your local sports centre might not have a tea, and if they do it can make awareness of it in your local area harder.

 Even if keen local organisers make it feasible for older age groups, there is still the fear of injury, and, perhaps worse, of ridicule.
-But more important than these, says Reddy, is the atmosphere in which football is played in the UK - "blood and thunder, with high levels of physical competition."
+But more important than these is the atmosphere in which football is played in the UK - 'blood and thunder,' with high levels of physical competition.

 One answer to these issues is technology.
-New 'third generation' Astroturf is far gentler on the knees and the lower body in general than older types, or grass.
+New 'third generation' Astroturf is far gentler on the knees and the lower body in general than older types of Astroturf, or real grass.
 In addition, experts agree that older people operate better in five- or six-a-side football, on a smaller pitch.
-This type of game, now rebranded Futsal for Salon Football, is being pushed for people of all ages, and around the world, by the international governing body FIFA.

 Stay fit without going to the gym

 In addition, it is important for older people not to play the game as they might see it on Match of the Day.
 Football is very adaptable, and can be played at any level of skill and aggression.
-Older players agree to play the game in a more relaxed way.
-There are still injuries and the odd red card, but they are a comparative rarity.
+Older players should agree to play the game in a more relaxed way.
+There are still injuries and the odd red card in over 50s football, but they are a comparative rarity.